Kim-Macdonald/VoCcaller/README.md

                     {you can specify extra lineages in the script (---ADD VARIANT COLUMNS to QC Summary Table---- section, conditions2 and choices2 variables)}

+<b>LibraryNum: (See Sample Naming examples below) </b>

+LibraryNum column will be populated with only the Library Plate # for each sample

+<b>RunNum: (See Sample Naming examples below) </b>

+RunNum column will be populated with the lowest LibraryPlate# to the highest for a WGS run (if multiple per run) (e.g. if one sequencer run has libraries 200, 201, 202, 203 - then RunNum column will be 200-203 for <b>all</b> samples)

 # Assumptions: